-Francisco J. Monaldi, is Visiting Professor of Energy Policy at the Harvard Kennedy School and Roy Family Fellow of the Environment and Natural Resources Program and the Geopolitics of Energy Project at the Belfer Center for Science and International Affairs.
+Francisco J. Monaldi, is Visiting Professor of Energy Policy at the Harvard Kennedy School and Roy Family Senior Research Fellow of the Environment and Natural Resources Program and the Geopolitics of Energy Project at the Belfer Center for Science and International Affairs.

-He is also Non-Resident Fellow at the Baker Institute for Public Policy at Rice University in Houston; Research and Faculty Associate at the School of Government at the Tecnologico de Monterrey in Mexico; and Full Professor (on leave) at the Instituto de Estudios Superiores de Administracion (IESA) in Caracas, Venezuela.
-He is the Founder and Director of IESA's Center on Energy and the Environment.
+He is also Nonresident Fellow at the Baker Institute for Public Policy at Rice University in Houston; Research and Faculty Associate at the School of Government at the Tecnologico de Monterrey in Mexico; and Full Professor (on leave) at the Instituto de Estudios Superiores de Administracion (IESA) in Caracas, Venezuela, where he is the Founder and Director of IESA's Center on Energy and the Environment.

 He has consulted to numerous international institutions, governments, and companies, including: The World Bank, International Monetary Fund, Inter-American Development Bank, CAF Development Bank of Latin America, PDVSA, Shell, Total, Statoil, IHS, Wood Mackenzie, Ministry of Petroleum of Saudi Arabia, Natural Resource Governance Institute, Stanford Program on Energy and Sustainable Development, Eurasia Group, and Medley Global Advisors.
 He is in the board of directors of several leading Venezuelan companies and institutions.

 He has numerous academic publications, recently including: Institutional Collapse in R. Hausmann and F. Rodriguez, eds.
 (2014) Venezuela before Chavez: Anatomy of an Economic Collapse, Penn State University Press; Oil Fueled Centralism in G. Anderson, editor (2012) Oil and Gas in Federal Systems, Oxford University Press; and The Political Economy of Oil Contract Renegotiation in Venezuela in Hogan, W. and F. Struzenegger; eds.
 (2010) The Natural Resources Trap: Private Investment without Public Commitment, MIT Press.

 He holds a Ph.D. in Political Science (Political Economy) from Stanford University, a Master in International and Development Economics from Yale University, and a B.A. in Economics from Universidad Catolica Andres Bello (UCAB).